Phoenixville, PA (1976)

 While Ken wasn't Jesus to me, he was rad and rebellious.

 I used to put a dish towel on my head and squint my eyes and pretend to be him.
-I was 6, and while I wasn't out smoking weed just yet (I waited til high school for that) or wearing shoulder-length hair (which I did in college),
+I was only 6!

 Ken was a 'rock' in my eyes.
 I was only 7 when my parents separated, and he had a successful, 22-year gay relationship - that I watched with awe as my parents' marriage fell apart.
-I thought how he and his partner outlasted the 'normal' couplings around me.
+I thought about how he and his partner outlasted the 'normal' couplings around me.

 My Mom eventually went to live with my him, his partner, and their lesbian friend.
 I would visit with my brother and sister, and it was a whole other world.